 "Lease" means any oral or written agreement, express or implied, creating a landlord-tenant relationship, including any sublease and any further sublease.
-Read the Law: Md.
-Code, Real Prop. § 1-101(h)
+Read the Law: Maryland Code, Real Property, Section 1-101(h)

 - A lease for a term of 1 year or less is valid whether it is written or oral, but any lease for more than 1 year must be in writing and signed by the person creating it if it is to be enforceable.
-Read the Law: Md.
-Code, Real Prop. §§ 5-101 and 5-102
+Read the Law: Maryland Code, Real Property, Sections 5-101 and 5-102

 - A landlord who rents using a written lease must upon written request by an applicant, provide a copy of the proposed lease, complete in all important details except the date, rental rate, designation of the premises, and name and address of tenant.
 Landlord must provide this copy without requiring a deposit or actual execution of the lease.

 - In any residential lease it is prohibited for the landlord to ask tenant to authorize any other person to confess judgment on a claim arising from the lease; to ask tenant to agree to waive any right or remedy provided by law; to ask tenant to pay a late fee penalty which is greater than 5% of the amount of rent due for the period for which payment is late.
 (However, where rent is paid in weekly installments, a penalty of $3 may be charged for each late payment, up to a maximum of $12 per month even if this exceeds the 5% limit on late fee charges.)
 (This provision is highlighted in H. below.)
 If the landlord includes such a provision, the landlord may be unable to collect any late fee if the lease provision exceeds the amount allowed by law; to ask tenant to waive his right to jury trial; to ask tenant to agree to accept a shorter period for notice to quit than that provided by law.
 (However, both parties may agree to a longer period, so long as the tenant is not required to give more notice than the landlord must give.);